Note: Click on images to see enlarged photos, captions, and photo attributions.

 Cirsium discolor (Field Thistle)

-Despite their importance to the ecosystem, native thistles have acquired an undeserved notoriety, often mistaken for invasive, non-native thistles.
-Field Thistle is native* to meadows and forest edges mostly in the eastern half of the U.S. and can be distinguished from the weedy, European bull thistle by the white undersides of its leaves and spineless stems.
-It provides copious late summer nectar and seed to myriad winged visitors.
+Despite their importance to the ecosystem—they provide copious late summer nectar and seed to myriad winged visitors—indigenous thistles have acquired an undeserved notoriety, often mistaken for invasive, alien thistles.
+Native* to meadows and forest edges mostly in the eastern half of the U.S., Field Thistle can be distinguished from the weedy, European bull thistle by the white undersides of its leaves and spineless stems.

 Learn more about other Mid-Atlantic plants: